 The Board of Directors is responsible for providing direction to and overseeing the affairs of the NNSTOY in the interests of the membership.
 It consists of State Techers of the Year and other professionals.

-2013 Vermont Teacher of the Year
+2010 New York Teacher of the Year

 Current Education News

 In a Flash Poll conducted June 6-17, 2016, members of the National Network of State Teachers of the Year indicated that states and districts are doing little to engage them around the new Every Student Succeeds Act, as required by law.
 Data from... read more